MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/ui-automation-action-fails-errors.md

 Both the application and Power Automate for desktop should run with the same privileges.

-Power Automate Desktop doesn't run elevated by default.
+Power Automate for desktop doesn't run elevated by default.
 Hence, uncheck the **Run this program as an administrator** checkbox in the **Compatibility** section of the application's **Properties** window.

 Another option is to set Power Automate for desktop to run as admin as well.